What inspired the creation of MieAna?

 Quietly a thought slid down the back of my spine, “Perhaps you can do something about this?”
 However, it was quickly silenced by something much louder, “Don’t be ridiculous!”

-Inspired by the people I knew who had done similar things, I tentatively considered buying a business.
+A few years past and inspired people I knew who had done similar things, I tentatively considered buying a business.
 I came across one that I liked, a beautiful store.
 However, as I looked in to the products and the brands, the thought of contributing to unliveable wages made me feel physically sick.

 But as I researched those brands, I also came across others.
 Ones that were actively ensuring they treated the women making their products with respect by providing them with nice working conditions and liveable wages.